pawamoy/git-changelog/docs/usage.md

 [component: ]<type> <description>
 ```

-This convention is based off the [Linux kernel commit message convention](linux-convention) used to submit patches to the kernel.
+This convention is based off the [Linux kernel commit message convention][linux-convention] used to submit patches to the kernel.

 For example: